Answer

 World Bank Open Data – Data about development in countries around the globe.

-The State of Working America – Published since 1988 by the Economic Policy Institute; includes a wide variety of data on family incomes, wages, jobs, unemployment, wealth, and poverty.
-The entire book, including all of the charts, is available online and fully downloadable, along with summary fact sheets that include the book’s key findings.
-Additionally, the “Open Data” feature enables data downloads on selected income, jobs, and wages charts.
+The State of Working America data library – Published by the Economic Policy Institute; includes a wide variety of data on family incomes, wages, jobs, unemployment, wealth, and poverty.
+Data on wages, employment, and benefits.

 Submit a Question